 - The claim received with a predetermination which is not within the configured number of days, the system raises the event code: SBA-0023 – Predetermination lookback period exceeded.
 The lookback period is defined as the difference in days between the submitted date on the predetermination and the from date of service on the claim.
 The range for lookback is defined in the configurable system setting:

-- Submitted predeterminations go through the duplicate logic to see if there is an
+- Submitted predeterminations go through the duplicate logic to see if there

 - Patient id